repositony/vscode_mcnp/README.md

 **An extension providing syntax highlighting and code snippets for MCNP input decks**

 Cards, keywords, and constants were taken from the [MCNPv6.3.0 user manual](https://mcnp.lanl.gov/manual.html) but is compatible with most version 6.x input files.
-By default this applies to files with the `.i` or `.ip` file extension.
+By default this applies to files with the `.i`, `.ip`, or `.mcnp` file extension.
 The source is available on [github](https://github.com/repositony/vscode_mcnp).

 *Note: The default theme colours are not fantastic, but are easily customised with the template [here](#customising-syntax-colours)*